 I was elated.
 “I think something filling would be good.”

-“That’ll never be enough,” she exclaimed, and she went and bought me two more sandwiches and an apple.
+“That’ll never be enough,” and she went and bought me two more sandwiches and an apple.

 I shake my head even now.